habbofun/hfun-radio-bot/README.md

 # [BOT]
 bot_prefix: # String, Prefix for the bot
 bot_token: # String, Token of the bot
-chat_category: # String, Category ID for the chat channels to be created
 dev_guild_id: # String, Guild ID for the development guild

 # [AI]
-api_endpoint: # String, URL to the CatAI selfhosted API (Example: http://127.0.0.1:3000/api/chat/prompt)
+azuracast_api_url: # String, URL to the Azuracast API
+azuracast_api_key: # String, API Key for the Azuracast API
 ```

 ## License